 - Vandalism

-If you’re not sure whether you are guilty of a property crime or what you can do about your charge, a property crimes lawyer in Los Angeles can answer your questions.
-We offer free initial consultations, so you can learn what the next steps could be for your case before you hire one of our attorneys.
+A property crimes attorney serving Los Angeles can answer any questions about pending charges.
+We offer a free consultation, so you can learn what the next steps could be for your case before you hire one of our criminal defense attorneys.

 What Is Criminal Trespassing?

-In Los Angeles, and throughout California, trespassing is usually charged as a minor “infraction” that results in a small fine.
-However, there are situations in which a person can be charged with criminal trespassing, which is much more serious.
+In California, trespassing generally qualifies as a minor infraction, resulting in a small fine.
+However, there are situations in which the court can charge a person with criminal trespassing, which is more serious.

-Criminal trespassing occurs when a person enters the property of someone else with the intent to interfere with the property and damage the property.
+Criminal trespass occurs when a person enters someone else’s property intending to interfere with the property, which could include damaging the property.

-Burglary can be considered a more serious version of criminal trespassing, and the two are often charged together.
-However, burglary has two main components:
+Burglary may qualify as a more serious version of criminal trespassing, and the court can charge the two together.
+Burglary generally has two main components:

-As with criminal trespassing, one of the key components of a burglary charge in Los Angeles is intent.
-Since this can be difficult for prosecutors to prove, our criminal defense attorneys can work to challenge the prosecution’s case.
-Some common defenses of burglary include:
+As with criminal trespassing, intent is one of the key components of a burglary charge.
+Since intent can be difficult for prosecutors to prove, our criminal defense attorneys will work on challenging the prosecution’s case.
+Some possible defenses against a burglary charge include the following:

 - Lack of evidence